PreCNet: Next-Frame Video Prediction Based on Predictive Coding: Architecture

 \subsection{Predictive coding schema}

 Motivated by crucial properties of the visual cortex, Rao and Ballard have proposed a hierarchical \textit{predictive coding schema} with its implementation~\cite{rao1999predictive}.
-According to this schema, throughout the hierarchy of visual processing, feedback connections from a higher level to a lower level (e.g., from the secondary visual cortex, V2, to the primary visual cortex, V1) transmit predictions of the activity of the lower areas.
-The error of the prediction is then sent back using the feedforward connections and used to reduce the error in the following moment (see Fig.~\ref{fig:compar_RB_vs_PreCNet}, \textbf{(b)}).
+According to this schema, throughout the hierarchy of visual processing, ``feedback connections from a higher- to a lower-order visual cortical area carry predictions of lower-level neural activities, whereas the feedforward connections carry the residual errors between the predictions and the actual lower-level activities''\cite{rao1999predictive}.
+The residual errors are used to reduce the prediction error in the following moment (see Fig.~\ref{fig:compar_RB_vs_PreCNet}, \textbf{(b)}).

 This schema was directly turned into a computational model in~\cite{rao1999predictive} (see Fig.~\ref{fig:compar_RB_vs_PreCNet}, \textbf{(a)}).
 The feedback connection from higher-level to lower-level Predictive Estimator (PE) carries the top-down prediction $\mathbf{r}^{td}$ of the lower-level PE activity $\mathbf{r}$.
 The residual error $\mathbf{r}-\mathbf{r}^{td}$ is sent back via feedforward connections to the higher-level PE.
 The same error with opposite sign, $\mathbf{r}^{td}-\mathbf{r}$, affects the following PE activity $\mathbf{r}$ (see Fig.~\ref{fig:compar_RB_vs_PreCNet}, \textbf{(a)}).
 The bottom-level PE produces a prediction of the visual input.